-Jonathan Ellen, MD, Professor of Pediatrics with The Johns Hopkins University School of Medicine, is named Vice Dean and Physician in Chief, All Children's Hospital.
-Chad Brands, MD and Raquel Hernandez, MD, PhD, are named Director and Associate Director of Medical Education.
+Jonathan Ellen, MD, Professor of Pediatrics with The Johns Hopkins University School of Medicine, is named Vice Dean and Physician-in-Chief, All Children's Hospital.

 Jonathan Ellen, MD is named President of All Children's Hospital in addition to his ongoing role as Vice Dean.
-The new ACH JHM pediatric residency program slated to begin July 2014 is accredited by the Accreditation Council for Graduate Medical Education.
-Neil Goldenberg, MD, PhD joins ACH JHM as Director of Research and Chief Research Officer.
+The new All Children's Hospital Johns Hopkins Medicine pediatric residency program slated to begin July 2014 is accredited by the Accreditation Council for Graduate Medical Education.
+Neil Goldenberg, MD, PhD joins All Children’s as Director of Research and Chief Research Officer.
 The Johns Hopkins Children's Heart Surgery program at All Children's Hospital formalizes the collaborative relationship among pediatric heart surgeons in St. Petersburg and Baltimore.

-Newly expanded programs for pediatric thrombosis (clotting disorders) and pediatric stroke begin at ACH JHM.
-The ACH JHM Clinical and Translational Research Organization (CTRO) launches programs to enhance and support the design, implementation and oversight of clinical and translational research programs to advance the diagnosis, treatment and prevention of pediatric-onset diseases and their adverse outcomes.
+Newly expanded programs for pediatric thrombosis (clotting disorders) and pediatric stroke begin at All Children's Hospital.
+The Clinical and Translational Research Organization (CTRO) launches programs to enhance and support the design, implementation and oversight of clinical and translational research programs to advance the diagnosis, treatment and prevention of pediatric-onset diseases and their adverse outcomes.

 All Children's establishes four institutes that unite treatment, research, education and advocacy through multidisciplinary care.
 They offer comprehensive and coordinated care in key areas of child health: